hirohishi/MicEASH/README.md

 Welcome to MicEASH.
 This Python package is dedicated to supporting molecular biology research, particularly focusing on seqFISH analysis to explore higher-order genome structures across the entire genome.
 By utilizing the spatial information of genomic coordinates provided by seqFISH, MicEASH allows researchers to calculate the actual distances between genomic regions within a single cell and analyze gene transcription and protein localization related to these regions.

-## Visualizing genomic distances: Insights from seqFISH data
+## Visualizing genomic distances from seqFISH data

 ### Execution via a Personal Computer